Toys and stuff

 In this guide we review the most popular types of logic toys and try to give you an idea of what to expect from the toy and your bunnies reaction.
 We discuss their good and bad to help you choose the best toy for your rabbit.

-We focus on the toys benefits to your bunnies health and happy
+How we focus on the rabbit logic and puzzle toys benefits to your bunnies health and happy

 We examine what each toy is made from and guide you on how good the materials are in case your rabbit eats more than the treats it contains.
 We would not review toys that are glued together or constructed from materials we consider harmful.

-We show you the rabbit proofing benefits of how these toys help stop destructive behaviour
+We show you the rabbit proofing benefits of how these rabbit logic and puzzle toys help stop destructive behavior

 In this guide we also show you the many ways each toy can be used to help you rabbit proof your home, this is after all our specialist subject.